Tomatoes

 • Plant resistant varieties

-• If soil is calcium deficient: drench soil around plants with calcium solution; remove fruit
+• If calcium is deficient: drench soil around plants with calcium solution, and remove affected fruit

-&#; May cause collar rot, stem canker, and fruit rot Early blight
+Soil-borne fungus, leaf blight and defoliation, low-quality fruit, sun scald, potential collar rot, stem canker, and fruit rot.
+Early blight

 • Plant resistant varieties

-• Remove plant debris and till under remaining residue
+• Clear plant debris and till under remaining residue

 • Avoid overhead irrigation